leeword/react-env/README.md

-# web-template
+# React-env
-A template for initial web project with react and webpack
+A project for initial web project with react and webpack

 ## get start
 ```shell